Google Drive vs. OneDrive: Which is Right for Your Business?

 Under the people section, enter an email address of a specific person whom you want to share with.
 The receiver only is able to view until you permit him to edit, comment, add to your file.

 By selecting “Get Shared Link” you can copy the link on your clipboard.
 If you’re sending it to a particular individual type their email that links to the specific person.
 You can pick as per your needs like read-only permission and disabling downloads.
 This is all about sharing files or folders with Google Drive.

-If you want to share a file right click on the file you will get the option like share, copy link.
-Click on share option you will see a pop-up option where you can enter the email address of the people you want to send the file or click on Get shareable link option generated a shared link can be accessed by anyone with permissions.
+If you want to share the right file, click on the file you will get the option to share, copy link.
+Click on the share option you will see a pop-up option where you can enter the email address of the people you want to send the file or click on Get shareable link option generated a shared link can be accessed by anyone with permissions.

 Both Google Drive and OneDrive file sharing work similarly and easy to share.
 There is a drawback in Google Drive their file-sharing approach as they cannot create a password for links.
 OneDrive has that feature, though.

 OneDrive also allows you to set an expiry date for links, whereas Google Drive does not.
 In OneDrive “shared” view, it checks both the content shared with you and the content that you have shared.
 On the other hand, Google Drive only displays your content shared with you.